vinitshahdeo/Mini-YouTube/README.md

 ## Note

 - By default, **5 results are returned by [YouTube API](https://developers.google.com/youtube/v3/getting-started)**.
-- The retrieved JSON object from YouTube API is displayed in Browser Console.
+- The retrieved `JSON` Object from YouTube API is displayed in Browser Console.
 - The website is responsive.
 Kindly resize the browser window to see it.

 <br>